Shatrughan Sinha applauds Rahul's move to contest second seat from Wayanad

 New Delhi, Apr 01: Actor-turned-politician Shatrughan Sinha on Monday praised Congress president Rahul Gandhi for his decision to contest second seat from Kerala's Wayanad constituency.
 Rahul Gandhi will contest from Wayanad constituency along with Amethi.

 Earlier on Sunday, Shatrughan Sinha said he decided to join the Congress because it was a national party in the "true sense".
-Besides, Rashtriya Janata Dal chief Lalu Prasad Yadav had recommended the same, he told PTI.
+Besides, Rashtriya Janata Dal (RJD) chief Lalu Prasad Yadav had recommended the same, he told PTI.
 Sinha is expected to formally join the Congress on April 6.

 region.
 And in case @Rahulgandhi fights from Wayanad in Kerala it will definitely send a political message not only to the Minorities and the younger generation/voters in particular but the entire nation in general that Congress is with them all the way.
 Jai Hind!— Shatrughan Sinha (@ShatruganSinha) April 1, 2019